JhonatanJavierDev/WooSAP/README.md

 2. Set up combo products and map them to SAP items to enable seamless stock management for bundled products.
 3. Let WooSAP automatically synchronize stock levels and process invoices, saving you time and reducing the risk of errors.

+## Adding Custom Product Field (Requirement)

+To enhance WooSAP's functionality, it is required to add a new custom field to the product upload panel.
+This field will enable the linking of products to our plugin for better integration.
+Follow the steps below to add this field:

+1. **Step 1**: Access your WordPress admin panel.

+2. **Step 2**: Navigate to the product upload panel settings.

+3. **Step 3**: Add a new custom field labeled "WooSAP Integration" or a similar descriptive name.

+4. **Step 4**: Configure the field type to allow selection or input of relevant data to link the product with WooSAP.

+5. **Step 5**: Ensure that this new field is visible and accessible during the product upload process.

+6. **Step 6**: Save the changes to the product upload panel.

 ## Screenshots

 ![WooSAP Dashboard](https://i.postimg.cc/C5tYZCNV/Screenshot-2023-09-16-095907.png)

 ## Support

-For any inquiries, issues, or assistance, please [contact our support team](mailto:support@woosap.com).
+For any inquiries, issues, or assistance, please [contact our support team](mailto:support@corellainnovations.com).

 ## Contributing

 We welcome contributions from the community to enhance WooSAP.
-Please visit our [GitHub repository](https://github.com/woosap/woosap) to contribute or report issues.
+Please visit our [GitHub repository](https://github.com/JhonatanJavierDev/WooSAP) to contribute or report issues.

 ## License